codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/building-docker-images.md

 {% endraw %}
 {% endhighlight %}

-This pipeline has an intermediate [freestyle step]({{site.baseurl}}/docs/codefresh-yaml/steps/freestyle/) that runs a specific version of Maven/JDK to create the JAR file.
-The jar file is then available to the next step via [the Codefresh volume]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/#sharing-the-workspace-between-build-steps).
+This pipeline has an intermediate [freestyle step]({{site.baseurl}}/docs/pipelines/steps/freestyle/) that runs a specific version of Maven/JDK to create the JAR file.
+The JAR file is then available to the next step via [the Codefresh volume]({{site.baseurl}}/docs/pipelines/introduction-to-codefresh-pipelines/#sharing-the-workspace-between-build-steps).

 {% include image.html
 lightbox="true"